rotki/rotki/docs/usage_guide.rst

 .. image:: images/events_query_process.png
    :alt: History events query status breakdown
    :align: center

+By default, all events will be processed in accounting, but you can ignore unwanted events, so they won't be processed.
+You can click on the three dots to display the options for the group of events, and click ``Ignore events in accounting``/``Unignore events in accounting``.

 It is possible that you need to redecode events for an evm transaction.
 To do that you have two options.
 The first of them is to click on the three dots to display the options for an EVM transaction and click on ``Redecode events``.
 This will start the process to read the transaction's events again and try to understand what happened in them.